synapsemobility/synapseBEV/README.md

 # synapsebev
-A BEV visualization tool for Synapse Mobility products
+A BEV visualization tool for Synapse Mobility products.